Be There for Your Customers

 - Their system administrator enables the permissions for non-admins to grant Login Access.

-- The customer has a license for your app’s package.
+- The customer has a license for your solution’s package.

 - If the package is licensed to the entire org, an admin with the Manage Users permission grants you access.